Instructions for Authors

 ● The Editorial Board must always be willing to publish corrections, clarifications, retractions, and apologies when needed.

-International Standards for Reviewers: Reviewers of EJMSE are also expected to meet the international standards for reviewers when they accept to review invitations.
+International Standards for Reviewers: Reviewers of EJMSE are also expected to meet the international standards for reviewers when they accept review invitations.

 ● Reviewers must keep information pertaining to the manuscript confidential.

-● Reviewers must bring to the attention of the Editor Board any information that may be a reason to reject publication of a manuscript.
+● Reviewers must bring to the attention of the Editor Board any information that may be a reason to reject the publication of a manuscript.

 ● Reviewers must evaluate manuscripts only for their intellectual content.